puzzle/amm-techlab/content/en/docs/04.0/argocd.md

 Now we want to deploy the resources of the previous labs with Argo CD to demonstrate how Argo CD works.

-{{% alert title="Warning" color="secondary" %}}All steps which includes the argocd cli tool, must be executed on the local machine.
+{{% alert title="Warning" color="secondary" %}} All steps which includes the argocd cli tool, must be executed on the local machine.
 This is due to the sso login in the web ide does not work at the moment. {{% /alert %}}

 Ensure that the `LAB_USER` environment variable is still present.
 Set it again if not.

 ```bash
 echo $LAB_USER
 ```

+{{% alert title="Warning" color="secondary" %}} The oc tool is also needed on your local machine.
+Do also login to the techlab cluster. {{% /alert %}}

 Change to your main Project.